 There is a strange feeling of peace and timelessness as you sit under one of the orange trees in the courtyard outside the Mezquita.

 Tradition has it that there was once harmony between the religions.
 Jews were allowed to contribute to the learning of the time and some of the greatest poets, philosophers, and scholars of Al Andalus were Jewish.
-Maimonides was born and lived his best years here, and the poets Yehuda Halevy, Moses and Abraham Ben Ezra, Solomon Ibn Gabirol, and others.
+Maimonides was born here and the poets Yehuda Halevy, Moses and Abraham Ben Ezra, Solomon Ibn Gabirol, and others.

 A monument to Maimonides in a tiny Córdoba square